 In 2000,John became totally independent, recording everything up to the present in his August Moon Recording Studio.He had been playing most of the instruments himself up to this point, now it was strictly a one-man band.
 The first release was an instrumental album, "Music for An Empty Afternoon", European in flavor, followed by a Southwestern-flavored old time-meets-digital sound,"The Spirit of Black Hawk Road".
 Upon hearing the CD, Hirth Martinez issued a quote-" It went straight to my heart, I think it's beautiful".

-John also recorded some interesting and diverse artists in his studio, one performer being nominated for a couple of Grammy awards.In 2015,he encountered a female vocalist fronting a hard rock band recording an album in his studio.The singer, Yvonne,learned and interpreted one of his songs, "No Fake Blues", and they have been doing recordings and live performances ever since.
-She has now recorded two full-length CDs of John's songs, the afore-mentioned "No Fake Blues" and the brand new "Love Notes".
+John also recorded some interesting and diverse artists in his studio, one performer being nominated for a couple of Grammy awards.In 2015,he encountered a female vocalist fronting a hard rock band recording an album in his studio.The singer, Yvonne,learned and interpreted one of his songs, "No Fake Blues", and they have done some live performances together.
+She has now recorded two full-length CDs of John's songs, the afore-mentioned "No Fake Blues" and "Love Notes".